Blood donors come forward for stabbed Polish mayor

 One of the surgeons, Dr. Tomasz Stefaniak, said Adamowicz was in "very, very serious condition" after he suffered a "serious wound to the heart, a wound to the diaphragm and to the internal organs."
 He said Adamowicz needed massive blood transfusions.

-He said the coming hours would be decisive and asked for thoughts and prayers for the mayor who has served since 1998.
+Karpinski stressed, however, that the 53-year-old Adamowicz is a "relatively young, healthy person with no health issues" and that there is hope his body will cope and his condition will return to normal.

+The situation should be clearer within the next 20 hours, Karpinski said.

-Private TVN24 was showing people standing in line and then donating blood in Gdansk on Monday.
+Private TVN24 showed footage of people standing in line to donate blood in Gdansk on Monday.
 Some said they were given time off work to help save Adamowicz.
-A rally against violence was also planned.
+Prayers and a rally against violence were also planned.

-After the knife attack, the assailant shouted from the stage that he had been wrongly imprisoned under a previous national government led by Civic Platform, a party to which the mayor formerly belonged.
+The assailant shouted from the stage that he had been wrongly imprisoned under a previous government led by Civic Platform, a party to which the mayor formerly belonged.
 He said his name was Stefan and that "I was jailed but innocent. ...
 Civic Platform tortured me.
 That's why Adamowicz just died."

+Police said the suspect, a 27-year-old Gdansk resident who was recently released from prison where he had served a term for bank robberies, has been detained and is awaiting questioning by prosecutors.

+Spokeswoman for the ruling Law and Justice party Beata Mazurek said the attack should be "absolutely condemned by all, regardless of what side of the political stage they are on."

+She insisted politicians in Poland need "greater responsibility for words, for deeds" because "there is no shortage of madmen on both sides" of the political spectrum.

-TVN footage showed Adamowicz on stage with a sparkler in hand telling the audience that it had been a "wonderful day" and then the attacker came toward him.
-The mayor had been on the streets of his Baltic port city earlier in the day collecting money for the nationwide charity that supports Poland's financially-strapped hospitals.
+TVN footage showed Adamowicz on stage Sunday with a sparkler in hand telling the audience that it had been a "wonderful day" of the charity collecting money across Poland and abroad for cash-strapped hospitals.
+Then the attacker came toward him.

 European Council President Donald Tusk, a former Polish prime minister who co-founded Civil Platform and is from Gdansk, tweeted: "Let's all pray for Mayor Adamowicz.
 Pawel, we are with you."

 The head of the charity, Jerzy Owsiak, is a liberal critic of Poland's current right-wing government.
-Owsiak and some opposition politicians blamed what they described as an atmosphere of hate under the ruling Law and Justice party for the attack.
+Owsiak and some opposition politicians blamed what they described as an atmosphere of hate under Law and Justice, which won power in 2015.

 "Horrified by the brutal attack on Gdansk mayor Pawel Adamowicz," tweeted Frans Timmermans, a Dutch politician and leading European Union official.
 "Hope and pray he will recover.
 A great leader of his city and a true humanitarian."

-The last attack on a politician in Poland was in 2010 in Lodz.
-A man shouting that he wanted to kill Law and Justice party leader Jaroslaw Kaczynski fatally shot an aide to one of the party's lawmakers to the European Parliament.
-A second man was stabbed and injured.
+The last politically motivated attack in Poland was in 2010 in Lodz when a man shouting that he wanted to kill Law and Justice party leader Jaroslaw Kaczynski fatally shot an aide to one of the party's European Parliament lawmakers.

-At the time, Law and Justice was in the opposition and Kaczynski blamed the attack on an "atmosphere of hate" under rival party Civic Platform.
+Kaczynski, at the time an opposition leader, blamed the attack on an "atmosphere of hate" under Civic Platform.

 Comments